 "Financial abuse affects 99% of most domestic violence cases.
 So that's a huge number, and when I first heard that number, I was like, 'How do I not know about it?'
 You would think with that statistic, most people would know about it.
 But we don't.
 I wanted to use my platform and my voice to let people know that financial abuse is not okay."

-Abuse doesn't always mean physical violence and although it doesn't leave a leave a scar that you can see, financial abuse can be just as damaging.
+Abuse doesn't always mean physical violence and although it doesn't leave a scar that you can see, financial abuse can be just as damaging.
 When it comes to facing this type of assault, Serena says that there are a few signs to look out for:

 "It's really important to know the signs and educate yourself.
 If you see them trying to handle your accounts, or trying to decide where you should spend money, or asking you for receipts, these are really big signs and red flags."